nischalaryal/cellular-network-testbed-setup/README.md

 ./build_oai --eNB -w USRP
 ```
 After successful build, connect the USRP and run the enb. **Note**: Based on software version, the binary gets built in different folder.
 We need to pay attention to the folder where the binary is being built.
+For v1.1.0, it had he following path (i.e., _/cmake_targets/lte_build_oai/build/_)

 ```
 sudo ./cmake_targets/lte_build_oai/build/lte-softmodem -O ~/enb2/ci-scripts/conf_files/enb.band7.tm1.50PRB.usrpb210.conf